f5devcentral/f5-agility-labs-xc/docs/class7/module3/task1.rst

    |module3-vscode-cline-save-file.png|

-   *What to notice:*
-   - Save prompts happen frequently during vibe coding.
-   - Unsaved files can cause Cline to “think” something was done when it wasn’t.

-4. Cline command execution reuqets and Pytest tests.
+4. Cline command execution requets and Pytest tests.

    During implementation, Cline may run commands and execute pytest to validate the work.